Program Terms and Definitions

 CTE - 37 - An ODE form that indicates a school district has hired a new CTE teacher.
 The form must be signed by the appropriate school administrator and EMAILED to KSU.
 It is an employment verification form and a program verification form.
 The CTE-37 form will be completed upon a teacher being hired as a Career Technical teacher and then again when the teacher is allowed to apply for the CTE professional license.
 The CTE teacher, the school district superintendent and the university official (Dr. Davison Mupinga) must electronically sign the CTE-37 form.

-Alternative Resident Educator License (formerly Route B and/or Industry Option) - A non-traditional path to obtaining a CTE license.
+Career-Technical Workforce Development (CTWD) License - A non-traditional pathway to obtaining a CTWD license.
 This path is based on a candidate's work and/or professional experience.

 NOCTI - The National Occupational Competency Testing Institute provides testing services to CTE teachers who wish to verify their work experience and apply the earned credits-by-exam toward a bachelor degree.
 (12 - 24 college credit hours)

-Four-Year Alternative Resident Educator - Career-Technical Workforce Development License - this license is issued to a teacher who has been hired out of industry by an Ohio school district to be a Career-Technical Education teacher.
+Two-Year Provisional Career-Technical Workforce Development License - this license is issued to a teacher who has been hired out of industry by an Ohio school district to be a Career-Technical teacher.
 The teacher will teach under this license as he/she completes the university coursework and all school district and Ohio Department of Education licensure requirements.
-After completing four years of teaching and passing all licensure requirements, the teacher will apply for an Initial Five-Year CTE professional license.
+After completing the teaching and licensure requirements, the teacher will apply for a Five-Year Advanced Career-Technical Workforce Development license.